 Their multi-pillared front stoeps and floor-to-ceiling glass fronts stand out in their humble surroundings.

 Another Mokopane resident who knows the family said they were preparing to consolidate their hold on the school nutrition distribution network in the province by building a large warehouse out of town, away from prying eyes.
+Concrete and iron

-The M&G was shown the building in Sandsloot village, 15km from Mokopane on the road to Bakenberg.
+was shown the building in Sandsloot village, 15km from Mokopane on the road to Bakenberg.
 A nearly completed 30m-long concrete blockhouse with cast-iron metal doors sits on a small knoll.

 Sebelebele told the M&G that he was building a tavern, but its stark functionality suggests otherwise.